Skip to main content

 Queues

-Queued jobs are background processes that are scheduled to run at a later time.
-Laravel supports running queues via Amazon SQS, Redis, or even a relational database.
-Workflows and activities are both queued jobs but each behaves a little differently.
-A workflow will be dispatched mutliple times during normal operation.
-A workflow runs, dispatches one or more activities and then exits again until the activities are completed.
-An activity will only execute once during normal operation, as it will only be retried in the case of an error.
+Queued jobs are background processes that run at a later time.
+Laravel supports queues via Amazon SQS, Redis, or a relational database.
+Workflows and activities are both queued jobs, but they behave a little differently.
+A workflow is dispatched multiple times during normal operation: it runs, dispatches one or more activities, and then exits until the activities complete.
+An activity is an at-least-once queued task: the common case is one successful attempt, but retry, lease expiry, or worker loss can cause the same logical activity execution to be delivered more than once.

 Example